 Some of my dragon tattoos remind me that succumbing to my addictions or ‘stinkin’ thinkin’ can drag me down an unwanted path.
 Maybe it’s similar with you.
 In this respect, dragon tattoo meanings can serve as a reminder…A reminder that, if left unchecked, we can become consumed by the paralyzing plague of the mind.
 The dragon can remind us that our will, our faith, our determination can vanquish the wild tendencies of destructive behavior.

-Vice versa, there are countless positive attributes to dragon tattoo meanings….even in Western perspective.
-In the East, the dragon was a common symbol for emperorship.
+Vice versa, there are countless positive attributes to dragon tattoo meanings….even in a Western perspective.
+In the East, the dragon was a common symbol for the emperorship.
 It was synonymous with royalty, nobility and beyond.
 Consider what it takes to rule an empire.
 Wisdom, discernment, strength, compassion, shrewdness.
 The dragon is all of these things and more.

 The far East also aligns universal powers with the dragon.
 To explain, there is a dragon that governs fire, earth, air, water, the celestial heavens, etc. This is symbolic of balance.
 It’s symbolic of equality.
 Dragons keep things in-check, they maintain homeostasis.
 This is essential for the constancy of the universe.
 It’s also essential for good rulership.
 So what does this mean for a dragon tattoo?
 Here again, I can only speak from my experience.

 In my case, the dragon symbolizes smart, balanced rule over my domain.
 My dragon tattoos remind me I have dominion over one thing, and one thing only: Myself.
 Dragons illustrate inherent power and wisdom to reform my action within my personal empire.
 When I exercise poor rulership (meaning, I think crappy thoughts, do stupid things that damage my life, etc), my dragons are a source of power and protection.
 They trigger my awareness back to ideals like nobility, integrity, purity.
 This may seem like an extreme (or odd) way to keep myself in-balance, but it works for me.